Table of Contents

 Since lilies are of different hybrids and types, their significance also varies.
 Here are the meanings and symbolisms of the flower according to its type:

-- Madonna Lily (Lilium candidum) – This variety symbolizes purity, which is why the flower took a more illustrious role in medieval images of Virgin Mary and was used as decorations in King Solomon’s Temple.
+This variety symbolizes purity, which is why the flower took a more illustrious role in medieval images of the Virgin Mary and was used as decorations in King Solomon’s Temple.
 This is where it gets its name from – Madonna.
-Adorning a woman with lilies during the Victorian era was regarded the highest form of compliment.
+Adorning a woman with lilies during the Victorian era was regarded as the highest form of compliment.

-- Trumpet Lily (Lilium longiflorum) – The flower represents purity, and many believe it has magical powers of protection and luck.
+The flower represents purity, and many believe it has magical powers of protection and luck.
 Legend also says that it grew from Eve’s tears when she left the Garden of Eden.
-Sometimes, it’s also called as Snow Queen, Jacob’s Tears, or Ladder to Heaven.
+Sometimes, it’s also called Snow Queen, Jacob’s Tears, or Ladder to Heaven.

-- Oriental Lily (Lilium auratum) – It symbolizes the purity of heart, and is sometimes called as golden rayed lily or goldband lily.
+It symbolizes the purity of the heart and is sometimes called a golden-rayed lily or goldband lily.
 It’s also regarded as the tallest of all Lilium flowers.

-Also, lilies have different associations in different cultures and religion:
+Also, lilies have different associations with different cultures and religions:

 - To ancient Babylonians and Assyrians, the flower is associated with Ishtar, the goddess of war and fertility.